Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Equivalences between different variants of 3

-\paragraph{The case of $t=0$.} For $t=0$ we would like to proceed as in the proof of Lemma~\ref{lem:nonzero}.
-We apply Lemma~\ref{le:finding-gammas} on $\bar\alpha$ to obtain $\bar\gamma$ and construct the set $X=\bigcup_i\{Cx+\gamma_i:x\in A_i\}$.
-This is enough to exclude all non-constant forbidden combinations and, if $\sum_{i}\alpha_{i} \neq 0$, also the constant combinations.
-However, if $\sum_i\alpha_i=0$ then we cannot exclude the constant combinations.
-In other words, no matter what the chosen $\gamma$'s are we are not able to exclude the solutions that use three distinct elements corresponding to the elements of the same set $A_{j}$.
-This suggests that we should partition each of the sets $A_j$ into a few sets that contain no triple $\bar x$ of distinct elements such that $\sum_i\alpha_ix_i=0$.
+Surprisingly, the case $t = 0$ is more difficult.
+We would like to proceed as in Lemma~\ref{le:from_3_to_1_nonzero_t}, which is enough to exclude all non-constant forbidden origins and, if $\sum_{i}\alpha_{i} \neq 0$, also the constant origins.
+However, if $\sum_i\alpha_i=0$, then we cannot exclude the constant origins.
+In other words, no matter what the chosen $\gamma$'s are we are not able to exclude the solutions that use three distinct elements corresponding to the elements of the same set $S_{j}$.
+This suggests that we should partition each of the sets $S_j$ into a few sets that contain no triple $\bar x$ of distinct elements such that $\sum_i\alpha_ix_i=0$.
+To this end, we introduce the following definition:

 \begin{definition} For any $\gamma,\delta>0$, a set $X$ is \emph{$(\gamma,\delta)$-free} if no three distinct elements $a,b,c\in X$ satisfy $\gamma a+\delta b=(\gamma+\delta)c$. \end{definition}